 Here are a few tips if you’ve got a trip planned to Japan and would like to practice terms to convey your enthusiasm for the delicious meals you’re sure to experience, After your first bite, use the term “umai” to express how delicious that first bite was.
 As you continue to eat, use the term “oishii” frequently to convey with alacrity that the food you’re eating is fantastic.
 Because it’s considered good manners in Japanese culture not only to finish every single morsel on your plate but to ask for a second serving, the phrase “okawari” will come in handy.
 And to make it even more polite, postface the term with “kudasai” which means “please.”

 On the last Sunday of October when our planned lunch excursion was to Kitsune, a Japanese term for “fox,” I had hoped to be able to display this gaijin’s (foreigner’s) mastery of Japanese culinary terms even if my butchered pronunciation might make those terms nearly unrecognizable.
 Alas, that was not to be.
-When I greeted our server with “konnichiwa” (Hi; good afternoon) he looked at me as if I was speaking Roswellian alien.
+When I greeted whom I assumed to be our server with “konnichiwa” (Hi; good afternoon) he looked at me as if I was speaking Roswellian alien.
 Having heard Iron Chef Morimoto utter that phrase numerous times, I knew my pronunciation was correct.
+As it turns out, the “server” I greeted was someone who had come into the restaurant to ask directions.

 In July, 2021, Kitsune launched a brick-and-mortar restaurant near the Romero Street entrance to Albuquerque’s Old Town.
 Kitsune sits in a very familiar location–the former home of the controversial Candy Lady where it shares space with the Taproom at Old Town.
 Prefacing the restaurant’s entrance is a small patio from where you can watch tourists and locals alike vie for a parking spot.
 There’s a larger patio in back of the rather austere, almost minimalist dining room.